datenbank/codechallenge/README.md

     ?domain=trustpilot.com

-The Service will get the latest 300 reviews, and make a weighted average where most recent will affect the score more than older reviews.
-Reviews decline in importance as time goes and after 365 days the review will not affect the score anymore.
-Reviews made today will have a factor of 365, and reviews made a day ago will have a factor of 364 and so on until the reivew isn't considered anymore after 365 days.
+The Service will get the latest 300 reviews, and make a weighted average.
+The most recent will affect the score more than older reviews.
+Reviews decline in importance as time goes, and after 365 days the review will not affect the score anymore.
+Reviews made today will have a factor of 365, and reviews made a day ago will have a factor of 364, and so on until the reivew isn't considered anymore after 365 days.

-Results returned is with HTTP Response code 200
+Results returned with a HTTP Response success code 200 is

     {
     "TrustScore": 3.8
     }

 But if an error accour a HTTP Response code 500 is returned.
-Here is example output
+Here is example output of an error

     {"errorMessage":"Domain parameter not set!","errorType":"java.lang.Exception",
     "stackTrace":["sun.reflect.NativeConstructorAccessorImpl.newInstance0(Native Method)"